isomerpages/mddi-corp/media-centre/press-releases/_posts/2025-01-24-post-MDDI Directs IMDA to Block Access to East Asia Forum for noncompliance with CD under POFMA.md

 had required the facts to be displayed along with the falsehoods, enabling end-users in Singapore to read both versions and make their own judgements.
-Despite three reminders sent to East Asia Forum to comply with the Correction Direction, East Asia Forum has not complied (See Annex for details).
+Despite three reminders sent to East Asia Forum to comply with the Correction Direction, East Asia Forum has not complied (See <a href="/files/Press Releases 2025/Annex_Timeline.pdf" rel="noopener noreferrer nofollow" target="_blank">Annex</a> for details).
 Should East Asia Forum subsequently comply with the full requirements of the Correction Direction, the Minister will cancel the Access Blocking Orders.</p>
 <p></p>
 </li>
 <li>